sous-chefs/nginx/README.md

 * `upload_progress_module.rb` - builds the `upload_progress` module
   and enables it as a module when compiling nginx.

+## fail2ban.rb

+This recipe installs and configures fail2ban with several filters to automatically react to nginx tomfoolery.

 Adding New Modules
 ------------------